Shatt al-Arab: History

 All United Nations attempts to intervene and mediate the dispute were rebuffed.
 Baathist Iraq claimed the frontier agreed to in 1937 was still the legitimate frontier.
 In response, Iran in the early 1970s became the main patron of Iraqi Kurdish groups fighting for independence from Iraq.
 In 1974 with the open encouragement and support of Iran, the Iraqi Kurdish peshmerga rebelled against Iraq, and instead of waging a guerrilla war, the peshmerga fought a conventional war against Iraq, leading to very intense fighting.
-In the winter of 1974–75, Iran and Iraq almost went to war over Iran's support of the Kurds in Iraq.
+In the winter of 1974–75, Iran and Iraq almost went to war over Iran's support of the Kurds in Iraq (see 1974–75 Shatt al-Arab conflict).
 However, given Iran's greater military strength and population, the Iraqis decided against war, and chose to make concessions to Tehran to end the Kurdish rebellion.
 In March 1975, Vice President Saddam Hussein of Iraq and the Shah signed the Algiers Accord in which Iraq recognized a series of straight lines closely approximating the thalweg (deepest channel) of the waterway, as the official border, in exchange for which Iran ended its support of the Iraqi Kurds.
 The Algiers Accord was seen as a national humiliation in Iraq, causing much bitterness over what was seen as Iranian bullying.
 However, the Algiers Accord saw Iran cease supporting the peshmerga as the Iranians closed the frontier, causing the Kurdish rebellion to promptly collapse.
 The British journalist Patrick Brogan wrote that "the Iraqis celebrated their victory in the usual manner, by executing as many of the rebels as they could lay their hands on".

 In 1980, President Saddam Hussein of Iraq abrogated the 1975 treaty and Iraq invaded Iran.
 The main thrust of the military movement on the ground was across the waterway which was the stage for most of the military battles between the two armies.
 The waterway was Iraq's only outlet to the Persian Gulf, and thus, its shipping lanes were greatly affected by continuous Iranian attacks.

 When Al-Faw peninsula was captured by the Iranians in 1986, Iraq's shipping activities virtually came to a halt and had to be diverted to other Arab ports such as Kuwait and even Aqaba, Jordan.
-On 17 April 1988, an Iraqi offensive was started which saw Al-Faw peninsula recaptured after three days of fighting.
+On 17 April 1988, Operation Ramadan Mubarak Materialized which saw Al-Faw peninsula recaptured after three days of fighting.
 After retaking Al-Faw, the Iraqis began a sustained drive to clear the Iranians out of all of southern Iraq.
 In May 1988, the Iraqis expelled the Iranians from Salamchech and took Majnun Island.
 During the fighting in the spring of 1988, the Iranians showed all the signs of collapsing morale.
 Brogan reported:

 During the 1988 battles, the Iranians seemed tired and worn out by the nearly eight years of the war, and "put up very little resistance" to the Iraqi offensives.
-At the end of the Iran–Iraq War, both sides agreed to once again treat the Algiers Accord as binding.
+After the Iran–Iraq War, both sides agreed to once again treat the Algiers Accord as binding.